cosmos/sdk-tutorials/ida-customizations/docs/emails/final-exam/email-exam-open.md

 Accessing the exam is a simple process:

-Check your email (and spam folder) for an invitation to the [B9lab academy gitlab server](https://git.academy.b9lab.com/).
+Check your email (and spam folder) for an invitation to the [B9lab academy Gitlab server](https://git.academy.b9lab.com/).
 The email contains a link to setup your password.
-Follow this link to finish your account creation and log into the gitlab server.
+Follow this link to finish your account creation and log into the Gitlab server.

 Once you are in you will see three repositories: